 In 2016, I won the Best Travel & Tourism News Story category of the Australian Society of Travel Writers (ASTW) Awards for Excellence.
 I have also been a finalist for Best Use of Digital Media (2013 and 2014), Best Responsible Tourism Story (2012), Best Australian Story over 1000 words (2012), and Travel Book of the Year (2014) for A Glass Half Full and other travel stories, a collection of some of my work.

 I am also the author of the best selling Great Australian Pubs (Explore Australia, 2012), and of Frommer’s Australia (updated annually), and have been the author or a contributing author for many other guides including Australia for Dummies, Rough Guide to Australia, Explore Australia, Frommer’s Easy Guide to Australia, Frommer’s Melbourne Free & Dirt Cheap, Frommer’s Melbourne Day by Day, and Frommer’s Portable Australia’s Great Barrier Reef.

 I am the co-editor and a contributor to two anthologies, Best Foot Forward: 30 Years of Australian Travel Writing (2006) and Red Dust & Wanderlust, Tales of Travel in Australia (2010).
 In 2012 I edited and co-ordinated the anthology Snapshots of Sri Lanka, to benefit a children’s charity in that country.
 I have also written and co-written several other books.

 I regularly participate in lectures and courses on writing, freelancing and media.
-For the past six years, I have been a part-time lecturer and tutor in journalism at both the University of Queensland School of Communication and Arts and at Queensland University of Technology (QUT)’s Creative Industries faculty.
+For the past seven years, I have been a part-time lecturer and tutor in journalism at both the University of Queensland School of Communication and Arts and at Queensland University of Technology (QUT)’s Creative Industries faculty.
 In 2016, I was accepted into the professional doctorate program at QUT, studying ethics in travel journalism.